 This hip and happy teen is Paige.
-She will be receiving a glorious bathroom renovation to accommodate her growing needs and fit her adaptive equipment.
+She received a glorious bathroom renovation to accommodate her growing needs and fit her adaptive equipment.

 Paige is a very happy child that loves her family and pets!
 She enjoys going to school and hanging out with her typical peer buddies!
 She gets very excited when she sees the bus arrive to pick her up in the mornings.
 Paige also enjoys running errands with mom and dad on the weekends, especially to the “fish” store, because she really enjoys watching them swim around in the big tanks.
 Paige giggles at her brother all the time when he makes funny sounds and faces at her.
 Her giggle warms your heart and brings smiles to those around her.

 Paige was born on September 28th 2002.
 There were no complications with birth and all her development seem to be going well, until at Paige’s 4-month checkup.
 Paige’s pediatrician could no longer feel her soft spot and was afraid the sutures in her head had closed up.
 Skull x-rays were ordered along with a referral to a neurosurgeon.

 At 5 months of age an MRI showed an insult to the brain, which more than likely happened in early utero.
 Which meant, there was no way to know what caused it.
 To better understand her abilities and treat her, geneticist performed several tests, which all came back negative leaving her family desperate for answers.

 Paige was given many individual diagnoses and was treated by a number of specialists includinga Neurologist, Geneticist, Gastroenterologist, Ophthalmologist, a Urologits, Endocrinologist and an Orthopedist.
 She was also seen for speech, occupational, physical and vision therapies.